kx-Huang/ChatGPT-on-WeChat/README.md

 Once you deploy the bot successfully, just follow the `terminal` or `Logs` in Docker container prompt carefully:

 1. Scan the QR Code with mobile WeChat
-2. Click "Accpet" to allow desktop login (where our bot stays)
+2. Click "Log in" to allow desktop login (where our bot stays)
 3. Wait a few seconds and start chatting!

 🤖 **Enjoy your powerful chat bot!** 🤖